+- Establish procedures, based on policies, regarding: - Initial accreditation/certification. - Re-accreditation/rectification. - Documentation of attendance at defibrillation skills proficiency demonstration sessions.
+(AED, Hands free ALS) - Mechanisms for personnel to make up missed skills proficiency demonstration sessions.

+Retrospective Analysis:

-- Routine audit/review. - Problem-oriented cases. - Action plans for individual first responder deficiencies. - Certification: - o Establish procedures, based on policies, regarding: - o Initial accreditation/certification. - o Re-accreditation/rectification. - Documentation of attendance at defibrillation skills proficiency demonstration sessions.
-(AED, Hands free ALS) - Mechanisms for personnel to make up missed skills proficiency demonstration sessions. - Retrospective Analysis: - Develop a process for retrospective analysis of field care, utilizing the EMS Report Form or other available documentation, to include, but not limited to: - High-risk. - Problem-oriented calls. - o Those calls requested to be reviewed by Medical Director. - o Specific audit topics established through the CQI Committee. - Develop performance standards for evaluating the quality of care delivered by field personnel through retrospective analysis. - o Comply with reporting and other CQI requirements, as specified. - o Participate in pre-hospital research and efficacy studies as requested. - Reporting/Feedback: - o Develop a process for identifying trends in the quality of field care. - Report as specified by the district. - Design and participate in educational offerings based on problem identification and trend analysis. - Make approved changes in internal policies and procedures based on trend analysis.
+- Develop a process for retrospective analysis of field care, utilizing the EMS Report Form or other available documentation, to include, but not limited to: - High-risk. - Problem-oriented calls. - Those calls requested to be reviewed by Medical Director. - Specific audit topics established through the CQI Committee. - Develop performance standards for evaluating the quality of care delivered by field personnel through retrospective analysis. - Comply with reporting and other CQI requirements, as specified. - Participate in pre-hospital research and efficacy studies as requested.

+Reporting/Feedback:

+- Develop a process for identifying trends in the quality of field care. - Report as specified by the district. - Design and participate in educational offerings based on problem identification and trend analysis. - Make approved changes in internal policies and procedures based on trend analysis.